Fast and Robust Symmetric Image Registration Based on Distances Combining Intensity and Spatial Information: Performance Analysis

 \subsection{Parameter Tuning}

 The distance measure and optimization method have a number of parameters which must be properly chosen.
 Synthetic tests indicated that the following values lead to good optimization performance: three pyramid levels with downsampling factors $(4, 2, 1)$ and Gaussian smoothing $\sigma = \left(5.0, 3.0, 0.0\right)$, max $3000$ iterations per level and an initial step-length $\lambda=0.5$.
-The number of $\alpha$-levels used is $\alphalevelsconstant = 7$.
+The number of $\alpha$-levels used is $\alphalevelsconstant = 7$, which has shown to provide a reasonable trade-off between computational costs, sensitivity to significant variations in intensity and robustness to noise \cite{lindblad2014linear}.
+The optimal value for $\alphalevelsconstant$ is application-dependent; in essentially all observed cases, $\alphalevelsconstant > 1$ (non-crisp) outperforms a crisp (binarized) representation.
 Normalization percentile is normally $5\%$.
 This same parameter setting, if not stated differently, is used in all the tests, on both synthetic and real data.